EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: System Overview

 where $\eta$ is the decay rate kernel.

 The event mat is generated by aggregating a group of events that occur within a temporal neighborhood onto the event-accumulated image.
-In this process, pixel values are set to 255.0 when an event is triggered; otherwise, they are set to zero, as follows:
+In this process, pixel values are set to 255.0 when events are triggered; otherwise, they are set to zero, as follows:

 where $\Delta t$ is the constant temporal window of the observed events.
+While the temporal window length for event processing remains consistent with the frequency of the input event stream.